 Amazfit GTS 4 first impressions

-Like its predecessors, the Amazfit GTS 4 (opens in new tab) is a sleek, simple-looking GPS sports watch that packs a truly impressive amount of health-tracking tech, plus tools for everyday productivity.
+Like its predecessors, the Amazfit GTS 4 is a sleek, simple-looking GPS sports watch that packs a truly impressive amount of health-tracking tech, plus tools for everyday productivity.
 It's an excellent all-rounder, and great value if you don't mind its somewhat plain design (in fact, it's top of our guide to the best cheap GPS watches).

 The GTS 4 measures 42.7 x 36.5 x 9.9mm (not including the small bulge on the back that holds the optical sensors), and our review unit weighed in at 46.6g including the strap, which is about average for a watch this size,